MatthiasLHK/CS2101UG/docs/index.md

  * Executing this command will remove the current archived module list from display if you are currently viewing it.
 You can use the `viewarchive` command to display the archived module list(See previous section).

  Example(s):
- * `listmodule` Views the un-archived module list on the display.
+ * `listmodule` views the un-archived module list on the display.

 #### Locating modules: `findmodule` (David)